the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/project/_index.md

 # draft: true
 ---

-# Networking: Social Collaboration Project
+# Networking: Social Computing Project

-In this project, you will create a server using Banjo.
-It is up to you to create a server with a user in mind.
+In this project, you will create a social computing app.
+It is up to you to code the Banjo backend and the Python frontend client.

 ---